The Storyteller, Andrew Pratley

 Emerald Beach local Andrew Pratley is a full-time primary teacher and father of five (with children aged 5 to 21).
 Away from the classroom, he loves to draw, paint and play the guitar, bass, harmonica, mandolin, drums, didgeridoo and ukulele.
 Oh yes, and he surfs whenever he can.
 All of this begs the question, how has he found time to publish his first children’s book?

 “I’ve done it over a long while – little bits and pieces at a time and so now, to hold the finished product in my hands feels very rewarding.
 It motivates me for the next book.”
 Empty tells the story of a little girl who feels forlorn and alone.
 She embarks on a journey and discovers haunting and beautiful music that leads her to friendship.
-Shared joy and companionship bring about her purpose and fulfillment.
+Shared joy and companionship bring about her purpose and fulfilment.

 And while it was never his intention, all of the things Andy cares most about have become a part of Empty: relationships, children, music, the ocean and the beauty of the north coast (in addition to the beautiful illustrations in the book, drawings of the South Solitary Island Lighthouse line the inside front and back covers).